GEANT/edugain-oidf-pilot/README.md

   - `federation_resolve_endpoint` as described in [https://openid.net/specs/openid-federation-1_0.html#name-resolve-entity].
 The resolve endpoint MUST accept queries with the `trust_anchor` parameter equals to:
     - the Intermediate Authority.
     - the eduGAIN Trust Anchor.

-### Participation requests

-Requests for participation should be sent by the eduGAIN delegate or deputy to [<support@edugain.org>](mailto:support@edugain.org) with the following content:
-- eduGAIN Participant name.
-- The Entity Identifier of the Federation Trust Anchor.
-- The Federation Trust Anchor public key in PEM format can be communicated in one of the following way:
-  - sent as an attachment to the mail request if S/MIME signing is enabled with trusted (CAB/Forum) certificates, or
-  - published on an HTTPS URL protected by trusted (CAB/Forum) certificates and pointing to the Federation Trust Anchor public key in PEM format.
-Please note that the HOST part of the URL is expected to insist on a domain in the remit of the organization.

-### Federations set up

-The eduGAIN pilot team will process each request with the following process:

-1. Verify that the request is complete and the PEM key is valid.
-2. Query the configuration endpoint to obtain the Entity Configuration of the Federation Trust Anchor.
-The configuration endpoint is determined by concatenating the string `/.well-known/openid-federation` to the Entity Identifier.
-3. Verify that the Entity Configuration is signed with the same key communicated in the request.
-4. Verify that the federation signing key contained in the Entity Configuration is the same key communicated in the request.
-5. Verify that the Federation Trust Anchor is compliant with all the requirements listed above.
-6. If everything is ok, add the Federation Trust Anchor as a subordinate of the eduGAIN OIDF Pilot Trust Anchor.
-7. Communicate to the requester that all is good and they've been officially on boarded to the pilot.

 ### eduGAIN Pilot Entities Configurations